nzaytsev/fast-string-truncated-width/readme.md

-# Fast String Truncated Width
+# Fast String Truncated Width (Fork)

+* This fork is only to allow commonJs imports

 A fast function for calculating where a string should be truncated, given a width limit and an ellipsis string.